 Status flag Description Range Comment OLA These bits indicate an open-load condition on 0/1 0: No open-load OLB coil A and coil B. The flags become set, if no detected chopper event has happened during the last 1: Open-load period with constant coil polarity.
 The flag is not detected updated with too low actual coil current below 1/16 of maximum setting.
+It is a pure indicator.
+No action is taken depending on these flags.

-11.3 Overtemperature Detection
+11.3 Temperature Sensors

 The TMC262 integrates a two-level temperature sensor (100°C warning and 150°C shutdown) for diagnostics and for protection of the power MOSFETs.
 The temperature detector can be triggered by heat accumulation on the board, for example due to missing convection cooling.
-Most critical situations, in which the MOSFETs could be overheated, are avoided when using the short to ground protection.
+Most critical situations, in which the MOSFETs could be overheated, are avoided when using the short protection.
 For most applications, the overtemperature warning indicates an abnormal operation situation and can be used to trigger an alarm or power-reduction measures.
 If continuous operation in hot environments is necessary, a more precise mechanism based on temperature measurement should be used.
 The thermal shutdown is strictly an emergency measure and temperature rising to the shutdown level should be prevented by design.
 The shutdown temperature is above the specified operating temperature range of the chip.